Plan to be flexible

 The UK Settlement Scheme for EU workers is now open and available to take registrations.

 Keep your non-UK EU employees full up-to-date, review your recruitment plan for any potential risks brought about by leaving the EU and consider how your business will attract the right talent in the post-EU labour market.

 The negotiations may result in changes to tariffs on goods entering the UK from the EU that may impact on the speed of goods coming through the EU borders, changes in VAT, along with changes in the way your business will administer moving goods.
 There may be changes in the way that good move in and out of Northern Ireland too.

 By understanding the routes your goods and components take to come into the UK, you should be able to assess any possible risks to your supply chain and start to consider contingency suppliers and review of stock levels.

 Consider an end-to-end review of your supply chains and where there are price or supply risks, consider alternative plans.

 Review your contracts

-Leaving the EU will mean that UK business contracts may no longer be subject to common EU law and imposing contractual conditions to non-UK EU businesses will change.
+Leaving the EU will mean that UK business contracts may no longer be subject to common EU law and imposing contractual conditions to non-UK EU businesses may change.

 In addition, as the UK withdraws from the EU legal system, contracts that have been negotiated prior to the EU referendum may need reviewing.
 The impact of currency fluctuations and changes in import/export costs and times may now have a negative impact on the contracts your business has in place.